About This Document

 In order to achieve the maximum possible scale for a Meraki Auto VPN deployment, there is really only one topographical choice - Hub and Spoke (H&S).
 This is due to the large number of tunnels a full mesh solution would incur.
-Remember the 2 formulae for working out the likely tunnel count for both support topologies are as follows:
+The formulae for working out the likely total tunnel count and individual MX tunnel count for both support topologies are as follows:

 Hub and Spoke - Total Tunnel Count

-- Where H is the number of hubs, S is the number of spokes, N is the number of hubs each spoke has and L is the number of uplinks the MX has (L1 for the hubs, L2 for the spokes).
+Where H is the number of hubs, S is the number of spokes, and L is the number of uplinks the MX has (L1 for the hubs, L2 for the spokes).
 If each MX has a different number of uplinks, then a sum series, as opposed to a multiplication, will be required.

-For example, if all MXs have 2 uplinks, we have 4 hubs and 100 spokes, then the total number of VPN tunnels in the organization would be 12 + 1200 = 1212.
-In this case, each MX spoke will have 8 Auto VPN tunnels established and each MX Hub 200 tunnels.
+For example, if all MXs have 2 uplinks (both WAN1 and WAN2 active), and if we have 4 hubs and 100 spokes, then the total number of VPN tunnels in the organization would be 48 + 1600 = 1648.

 Full Mesh - Total Tunnel Count

-- Where N is the number of MXs and L is the number of uplinks each MX has.
+Where H is the number of MXs and L is the number of uplinks each MX has.